the compier

 I seem to have accidentally gotten into building sleeper PCs.
 I promise I didn't mean to — I was drawn to this case for its superior expandability, greater ease of working-on, and massively increased piezo-buzzer-havingitude compared to the Corsair 110R this machine used to reside in.
 It just so happens to also be from 2004, back when "Pentium" was the name for Intel's flagship line of CPUs instead of their worst ones and I was learning to walk.

 For all those reasons plus its absolutely charming aesthetic character, I really like this case.
 Unlike the last guy, I can actually get at the modular PSU without yanking it out and scratching all the paint off.
-After some aftermarket mods, it even has modern front I/O and shockingly decent airflow.
+It even constitutes an upgrade in terms of front I/O and airflow, after some aftermarket mods.

 Power Supply — EVGA SuperNOVA G6 1000W

-This turbo level of overkill-itude is (mostly) intentional.
-My last PSU was a much more sensible Seasonic Focus GX-650 rated for 650 watts, but despite being, by all accounts, the correct power supply for my use case, it still died suddenly with a loud POP two and a half years into Seasonic's 10-year Worry-Free Warranty™.
+I originally specced out this system with a much more sensible Seasonic Focus GX-650 rated for 650 watts, but despite being, by all accounts, the correct power supply for my use case at the time, it still died suddenly with a loud POP two and a half years into Seasonic's 10-year Worry-Free Warranty™.
 The RMA process was good, at least.

 I wanted to get something less likely to suffer the same fate this time around, but having just lost a well-reviewed unit from a reputable brand with a good efficiency rating and a generous yet sensible rated wattage to nothing but bad luck, the only thing I could really do to maybe accomplish this other than just getting luckier was to buy something so overbuilt that it no longer regards my machine running at full bore as a significant load, hence this absolute goliath of a PSU.
 The original plan was to get a slightly more reasonable 850 watt unit instead, but this one was on a really good sale.
 I basically paid 850-watt money for it.

-As of writing, the day after installing it in my system, my plan has yet to backfire.
+As of writing a few months after installing it in my system, my plan has yet to backfire.
 Time will tell if I made the right call.

-It was really important to me that my computer have a disc drive, and this was the cheapest unit on PCPartPicker that supported all the major formats.
+It's really important to me that my computer have a disc drive, and this was the cheapest unit available that supported all the major formats.
 Like most of the parts in my computer, it functions reliably as advertised without significant issue and I don't have much to say on the matter.
-I've gotten plenty of use out of it — I have a decently large collection of CDs that I've ripped using this drive.
+This thing isn't just for the Aesthetic™ — I have a decently large collection of CDs that I've ripped using my computer.

 Peripherals